 Cancelling a phone, TV, internet or mobile contract

 You should check the terms and conditions of your contract to find out what your cancellation rights are.
-You’ll probably have to pay a fee to cancel a contract if you've decided you don't want it anymore.

-However, you might be legally entitled to cancel the contract without a fee if either:
+You might be legally entitled to cancel the contract without a fee if either:

 If you signed up less than 14 days ago

 Your legal right to cancel the contract for free depends on whether you signed up over the phone, in person, or online.

 If you signed up over the phone or online